PatrykIA/OpenAI_GPT4_Python/README.md

 # OpenAI Chat Bot

-A simple Python chatbot that uses OpenAI's API to interact with GPT models.
+A simple Python chatbot that uses OpenAI's API to interact with GPT models

 ## Requirements